 It is also important to establish the type of bleeding; whether it is heavy and period-like, or spotting.
 Spotting is light, there will not be enough to fill a tampon or pad, and the blood will usually be dark red or brown.
 It can happen during pregnancy (particularly in the early stages when the fertilised egg first implants) and as a side effect to hormonal birth control.
 Spotting is not usually anything to worry about and can simply be an indication that not all of the endometrial tissue was removed during menstruation.
 Monitor any spotting and if it is consistent and becoming heavier see your doctor.

 Heavy bleeding between periods can be caused by structural abnormalities, such as polyps and fibroids; or hormonal imbalances causing ovulatory dysfunction.
-If you are experiencing heavy intermenstrual bleeding your doctor may want to check your progesterone levels across your cycle to identify whether you have an endocrine disorder.
+If you are experiencing heavy intermenstrual bleeding your doctor may want to check your oestrogen and progesterone levels across your cycle to identify whether you have an endocrine disorder.

 Another cause of intermenstrual bleeding is infection.
 Vaginal bleeding can be a symptom of an infection of the reproductive tract.
 Often the body is able to clear infections without the need for medical intervention; but you should still consult a doctor for confirmation and to ensure that there will be no lasting negative effects.
 In severe cases, infection-induced scarring of the reproductive organs can result in difficulties in conceiving.